oladetohun1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. The [11-directories](11-directories) is a script that counts the number of directories and sub-directories in the current directory.

 12. The [12-newest_files](12-newest_files) is a script that diplay the 10.newest file in the working directory

+13. The [13-unique](13-unique) is a script that print unique words from a lists of directories